article / cobra starting

 • COBRA comparison should include current plan documents, monthly premium, deductible progress, out-of-pocket maximum progress, and treatment continuity questions.

-• Marketplace timing and COBRA continuation consequences should be checked through official verification before a user changes coverage.
+• Marketplace timing and COBRA continuation consequences should be checked through official verification before changing coverage.

 Short answer

 Premium alone is not enough to compare COBRA with another coverage path.
-The useful first pass is to put the COBRA premium beside deductible progress, out-of-pocket maximum progress, care continuity, and the official Marketplace timing rules that apply before a user changes coverage.
+The useful first pass is to put the COBRA premium beside deductible progress, out-of-pocket maximum progress, care continuity, and the official Marketplace timing rules that apply before changing coverage.

 What to compare before switching